 HTML5 and HTML/XHTML

 The HTML5 standard defines both these syntaxes.
-The choice of syntax is indicated by the MIME type (which is sent in the HTTP
+The MIME type (sent in the HTTP

-This example shows an HTML document and an XHTML document including the relevant HTTP headers:
+This example shows an HTML document and an XHTML document including the appropriate HTTP headers:

 HTTP/1.1 200 OK Content-Type: text/html <!DOCTYPE html> <html lang=en> <head> <meta charset=utf-8> <title>HTML</title> </head> <body> <p>I am a HTML document</p> </body> </html>